ntd284/Vnstock-pipeline/README.md

 Before setting up and running this `ETL pipeline`, please ensure you have the following prerequisites in place:

-1. **Apache Airflow Installation:** Make sure you have `Apache Airflow`correctly installed on your virtual machine.
+1. **Apache Airflow Installation:** Make sure you have `Apache Airflow` correctly installed on your virtual machine.
 Refer to the [Airflow apache setup](https://github.com/apache/airflow).

 2. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.
 Refer to the [Sending Emails using Airflow EmailOperator](https://hevodata.com/learn/airflow-emailoperator/)

-3. **Google Cloud Services Setup:** Create and configure the necessary `Google Cloud Service` resources as follows:
+3. **Google Cloud Services Setup:** Create and configure the necessary `Google Cloud Service` resources as following:

     - **Virtual Machine (VM):** Provision a `virtual machine` instance on `Google Cloud Serice` to serve as your data processing environment.
 Refer to the [Virtual machine instances guide](https://cloud.google.com/compute/docs/instances)